C0MPL3Xscs/Automatic-Text-Editor-for-Photoshop-Templates/README.md

 **How it works:**
 - Opens a window;
 - User writes the new text and clicks "Enter";
-- Photoshop opens, edits saves as .png and closes.
+- Photoshop opens, edits, saves as .png and closes.